Unity-Technologies/DesktopSamples/UniversalWindowsPlatformSamples/README.md

 * **XAML Unity Connection**
     * Shows how to communicate between your Unity game and host XAML application.
 The sample uses InvokeOnAppThread and InvokeOnUIThread functions to transfer data between your application thread and UI thread.

-# What license is Windows Store samples shipped under?
+# What license is Universal Windows Platform samples shipped under?

 This is released under the [MIT/X11 license](LICENSE).